 Brick-And-Mortar: A business that has physical locations that consumers can visit.

 Call to Action: A call to action (CTA) is a prompt that is designed to encourage your visitors and prospects to take action.
 They’re usually visually dominant and have common phrases like, “Buy Now”, “Read Here”, or “Learn More”.

-Citations: Citations are online references that features a business’s name, address, and phone number.
-Citations can be found anywhere from business directories to websites, social media and more.
+Citations: Citations are online references that feature a business’s name, address, and phone number.
+Citations can be found anywhere, from business directories to websites, social media, and more.

 Cloaking: Cloaking is a technique in which a website presents a different version of its content to users in comparison to search engine crawlers.
 Typically the version that a search engine crawler is presented with is more optimized for keywords, while the version shown to users is optimized for easy reading and scrollability.

 Conversion: The ability to have a consumer perform an action on your website, such as call, email, or visit a business location.
 This can determine the success of your online strategy and goals.
 The conversion rate is the percentage of users who take a desired action.

 Cookie (web, internet, or browser cookie): When a user is browsing a web page, the browser will place a small piece of data, called a cookie, to be stored on the user’s computer.

 Cortana: Cortana is Microsoft’s voice-enabled assistant.
 Similar to Google Home, Alexa, and Bixby, it can complete different tasks and increase productivity on Windows 10 and Outlook.

 CPC (Cost Per Click): Refers to the actual price you pay for each click in your pay-per-click marketing campaign.